FurkanL0/Nexus/README.md

 | **PQ**      | [Link](https://pq.hosting/?from=627713)                  | Cheap / Crypto Payment |
 | **NetCup**          | [Link](https://www.netcup.com/en/?ref=261820) | Cheap / Paypal |

+# Web / Sing Up :

+-  https://app.nexus.xyz/ - Register on the site with your wallet and email at the top right - it's better to use the same one you used on the old testnet.

 ## 1. Server Update :

 ```bash